edlowther/2022-09-28-UCL-git-online/_episodes/10-supplemental-rstudio.md

 ![](../fig/RStudio_screenshot_review.png)

+> ## Did RStudio guess your username and email address?
+>
+> Frustratingly, RStudio in the DSH may not be able to find the file containing the
+> Git configuration settings you created in the [setup episode](02-setup.md).
+To fix
+> this, you can open up the "Terminal" tab and work through the list of configuration
+> options again, e.g. `git config --global user.email "vlad@tran.sylvan.ia"`.
+{: .callout}

 The changes can be pushed by selecting "Push Branch" from the Git menu.
 There are also options to pull from the remote repository, and to view the commit
 history: